 Schmidt, Fuchs, and Rodrigues (2016) report an uptake rate of 2.5 per cent, based on estimates regarding the eligible number of employees, while Nagl-Cupal and colleagues (2018) report a take-up rate of 5 percent among main caregivers.
-The average duration of the long-term care leave model amounted to 82.6 days in 2014: i.e. slightly below the three months that this model allows for initially.
-About 70 per cent of employees taking leave from work to care for frail or sick dependants/family members (i.e. long-term care leave or family hospice leave) are women5.
+The average duration of the long-term care leave model amounted to 82.6 days in 2014: i.e., slightly below the three months that this model allows for initially.
+About 70 per cent of employees taking leave from work to care for frail or sick dependants/family members (i.e., long-term care leave or family hospice leave) are women.
 Reconciliation works only to a limited extent, according to a qualitative study carried out in 2015/2016.

-6489/J on behalf of the Greens respective long-term care leave' Parlament (2015), ('Anfragebeantwortung der Anfrage Nr.
+&lt;sup>8 Information on 2022 provided by the BMGSPK (Bundesministerium für Gesundheit, Soziales, Pflege und Konsumentenschutz); Data for 2014 from 'Parliamentary inquiry 6489/J on behalf of the Greens respective long-term care leave' Parlament (2015), ('Anfragebeantwortung der Anfrage Nr.
 6489/J der Grünen betreffend Pflegekarenz und Pflegeteilzeit') (2015); Information directly provided by the Ministry of Health, Social Affairs, Care and Consumer Protection